RenertMath/RenertMath.github.io/contests.md

 A: Your student's math teacher will ask their students if they wish to participate in a particular contest if they believe it is within their ability level.
 Certain contests are written by all students of particular grades.

+<b>Q: How do I register for a contest?</b>

+A: Your student's math teacher will ask their students if they wish to participate in a particular contest if they believe it is within their ability level.
+Certain contests are written by all students of particular grades.

+<b>Q: Which contests are required?</b>

+A: The Beaver Computing Challenge (grades 4-6), CESMC (grades 4-6), Gauss (grades 7-8), Pascal (grade 9) are required for those grades.